Avro Canada CF-105 Arrow: Mark 1

 The Arrow Mark 1 was the initial version powered by two Pratt & Whitney J75 turbojet engines that produced 23500 lbf of thrust each.
 The Mk 1 was used for development and flight testing.
 Five were completed.

 Mark 2

 The Mk 2 version was to be fitted with the Orenda PS-13 Iroquois engines and would be evaluated by RCAF acceptance pilots as well as Avro test pilots.
 The new PS-13S engines were designed to produce 30000 lbf each.
 The Astra/Sparrow fire control system had been terminated by the government in September 1958 with all aircraft to employ the Hughes/Falcon combination.
-At the time of cancellation of the entire program, the first Arrow Mk 2, RL-206, was ready for taxi trials; Avro expected it to break the world speed record, but it never flew.
+At the time of cancellation of the entire program, the first Arrow Mk 2, RL-206, was ready for taxi trials.
+Though Avro expected it to break the world speed record, it would never fly.

-Top speed would have been limited by atmospheric frictional heating, according to project engineer James Floyd, "[t]he aluminum alloy structure which we favoured was good for speeds greater than a Mach number of 2."
+Though speed would have been limited by atmospheric frictional heating, according to project engineer James Floyd, "[t]he aluminum alloy structure which we favoured was good for speeds greater than a Mach number of 2."